tooky/tooky.co.uk/source/posts/2013-10-29-stop-writing-scenarios-that-test-everything-through-the-view.html.markdown

 :tags: []

 ---
 Following on from my [last post][gherkin-reading], I wanted to mention a common anti-pattern that [Kevin's case against cucumber][case-against] mentioned.
 Scenarios that are too focussed on the user interface.
 Scenarios written as an imperative set of instructions for a machine to follow.

+READMORE

 Scenarios like this.

 ```gherkin
 Given I go to the homepage